Tatum & Brown Needed to be Called Out; Who Else Was Going to Do it? - CLNS Media

 Show me where he’s wrong.

 The Celtics offense grinds to a halt late in game because EVERYONE knows the ball is going to Tatum or Brown and everyone knows they’re not giving it up.
 For all their considerable talents, 1 on 5 Basketball is a losing proposition.
-It’s not criticism as much as it is basic math.
+It’s not criticism so much as it is basic math.

 It happened again Monday night (way more Tatum than Brown who had only 2 shots in the ill fated 4th.)
 The Celtics offense, once again devolved into a ton of isolation.
 Tatum in particular made a series of poor decisions with the ball in his hands and defenders all around him.
-Bad offense translated into bad effort on defense.
+Ugly offense translated into bad effort on defense.
 The Bulls seized on it, outscoring Boston 39-11 in the 4th quarter (51-18 going back to 2:23 left in the 3rd.)
 And that’s how a 19 pt lead becomes a 14 point loss.

 This issue, however is not new and Smart is not the first to say it.
 Brad Stevens tried desperately to convince his team that they were the “best version of themselves” when they shared the rock.
 Ime Udoka pointed at the team’s pitiful assist rate as a major Day 1 point of emphasis.
-Opponents say they know what’s coming and have criticized the Celtics young stars for not making their teammates better.
-Heck, 18,000 plus fans at the TD Garden voiced their disapproval for the Celtics style of play when they booed the green team off the floor as at the end of the game.
+Opponents have said before they know what’s coming and have criticized the Celtics young stars for not making their teammates better.
+Heck, 18,000 plus fans at the TD Garden voiced their disapproval for the Celtics style of play when they booed the green team off the floor at the end of the game.

 Tatum and Brown are great individual talents, but they’re far from the players they need to be to get the Celtics back to contention.
-They are not kids anymore so it’s ok to take off the kid gloves.
-They’ve had plenty of adulation heaped on them since entering the league.
-They can handle a little criticism too.
+They aren’t 19 anymore so it’s ok to take off the kid gloves.
+They’ve had plenty of adulation heaped on them since entering the league, they can handle a little criticism too.
 When you are the stars you are held to a higher standard.

 As for Smart, no one has ever accused him of being the team’s best player nor has that been a requisite for the leadership they’ve asked him to deliver in the past.
 He’s been called the heart and soul of the Celtics by his teammates and he didn’t earn that title because of his field goal percentage.
-If he was the wrong messenger last night, then he’s never been the right one.
+If he was the wrong messenger last night then he’s never been the right one.

 He’s the captain without the C.